morosanmihail/HA-LondonTfL/README.md

 ![Departure details from Canning Town Station Platform 4](https://github.com/morosanmihail/HA-LondonTfL/blob/main/images/example.png?raw=true)

 Simple Home Assistant sensor to retrieve departures from Transport for London stations.
+Each station creates its own sensor.

 Just drop into your `custom_components` folder.

-Sensor state is the minutes and seconds until the next train departing from the given station.
+Sensor state is the next train departure time from the given station.
 Attributes contain up to `max` departures.

 Demo configuration: